emmauscollege/emmauscollege.github.io/README.md

 This repo contains source code for the course Computer Engineering at Emmauscollege Rotterdam, The Netherlands.

-It is build on gohugo and the relearn theme.
+It is built on gohugo and the relearn theme.
 Content of the site can be found in /methode/content

 The site is hosted at https://informatica.emmauscollege.nl/